Fully funded PhDs: Recruitment for September 2021 is now open.

 How and when to apply:

-Applying to Loughborough: submit your application, including an outline research proposal by Midnight on 6 December 2020 through the application portal here.
+Applying to Loughborough: submit your application, including an outline research proposal by 23:59 on 28 February 2021 through the application portal here.
 When prompted, select the programme ‘Energy Resilience and the Built Environment’, then ‘EPSRC CDT Energy Resilience in the Built Environment’ and quote advert reference ERBE21.
 For help see here.
 Informal enquiries to Civ.Eng.Pgr@lboro.ac.uk.

 Applying to UCL:UCL will be recruiting for specific research projects in the three themes of ERBE.
 Projects will be advertised on a rolling basis as they are agreed with supervisors and stakeholders.
 Each project will have its own application deadline.
 To register your interest email firstname.lastname@example.org and you will be contacted when project details are available.

 Applying to MaREI: MaREI will be recruiting for research projects in the three themes of ERBE.
 Our recruitment will be on a rolling basis and open positions will be advertised here.
 To register your interest and to make informal enquiries, email ERBE@ucc.ie.
-You will be contacted when positions are available.
+We have a current open position: “Societal engagement methods focussing on improving the resilience of low-income households” Further details can be found here.

 You can also follow our Twitter account – @ERBECDT – for ERBE studentships for the next academic year (2021/22).